ersilia-os/ersilia/test/models/eos0t04/README.md

 # Test model

-This is a test
+This model is used to test JSON format outputs.

-## Summary
-- Item 1
-- Item 2
+It always outputs a the same JSON string, stored here as a checkpoint.